-Carlos Rivera, IT-Ready GraduateAs he completed his second associate’s degree from the Community College of Philadelphia, Carlos Ignacio Rivera found himself in the same place he was after he earned his first degree — wondering what to do next.
+Carlos Rivera, IT-Ready GraduateAs he completed his second associate’s degree from a community college, Carlos Ignacio Rivera found himself in the same place he was after he earned his first degree — wondering what to do next.

 Then a friend told him about IT-Ready, which provides eight weeks of intensive, classroom-based IT education and training free of charge to admitted students from target audiences that include displaced and underemployed, ethnic minorities and women.